Asthma & Respiratory Conditions

 Dupixent

 DUPIXENT is a prescription medicine used to treat people aged 6 years and older in combination with other medicines for the maintenance treatment of moderate-to-severe asthma whose asthma is not controlled with their current medicines.
 DUPIXENT helps prevent severe asthma attacks and can improve breathing.
 Dupixent may also help reduce the amount of oral corticosteroids needed while preventing severe asthma attacks and improving breathing.
-DUPIXENT is also used with other medicines for the maintenance treatment of chronic rhinosinusitis with nasal polyposis (CRSwNP) in adults whose disease is not controlled.
+DUPIXENT is also used with other medicines for the maintenance treatment of chronic rhinosinusitis with nasal polyposis (CRSwNP) in adults and children 12 years of age and older whose disease is not controlled.
+DUPIXENT is also used with other medicines for the maintenance treatment of adults with inadequately controlled chronic obstructive pulmonary disease (COPD) and a high number of blood eosinophils (a type of white blood cell that may contribute to COPD).
+DUPIXENT is used to reduce the number of flare-ups and can improve breathing.

 -